-will enable the name server on port 53 for the IP address 5.6.7.8, and on port 1234 of an address on the machine in net 1.2 that is not 1.2.3.4.
+enables the name server on port 53 for the IP address 5.6.7.8, and on port 1234 of an address on the machine in net 1.2 that is not 1.2.3.4.

-If no listen-on is specified, the server will listen on port 53 on all IPv4 interfaces.
+If no listen-on is specified, the server listens on port 53 on all IPv4 interfaces.

-The listen-on-v6 option is used to specify the interfaces and the ports on which the server will listen for incoming queries sent using IPv6.
-If not specified, the server will listen on port 53 on all IPv6 interfaces.
+The listen-on-v6 option is used to specify the interfaces and the ports on which the server listens for incoming queries sent using IPv6.
+If not specified, the server listens on port 53 on all IPv6 interfaces.